lgactna/thesis-compile/md/_Chapters_v2.md

 - I conclude that this took a lot of time, and it is valuable, and i hope it will be useful to the greater forensic community because x, y, and z

+**39.A - Architectural diagrams**
+- The diagrams and explanations section.
+Includes a full label-less detailed diagram, individual sections of the detailed diagram (with a brief explanation and a link back to the relevant chapters), and the simplified diagram